Using UAS for Efficient and Accurate Topographic Mapping

 When it comes to topographic mapping, unmanned aerial systems (UAS) are an efficient and inexpensive alternative to total station surveys or aerial surveys using aircraft.

 The high cost of total station surveys or aerial surveys using aircraft can make some organizations think twice about maintaining up-to-date aerial maps.
 But UAS’s ability to map large areas efficiently and inexpensively, makes it a viable alternative.
 So, when a new Department of Natural Resources permitting requirement necessitated a quarry manager to have up-to-date topographic data for the site, he reached out to FLO for UAS services.
-FLO used UAS to survey the mining site—with its extreme elevation changes—in just in one 35-minute flight.

 To capture the aerial data, we placed 12 aerial targets for ground control and measured accuracy using a Trimble Geoexplorer 7X unit capable of real-time precision of 0.5 inches (horizontal and vertical).
 We collected additional GPS check points for a vertical accuracy assessment.